Vietnam.vn - Nền tảng quảng bá Việt Nam

 Expert Robinder Sachdev commented that in the scenario where Hamas floods the tunnels themselves, they will have an advantage in the northern Gaza area, where Israel has been focusing its attacks recently.

-In the scenario where Israel decides to use US-made GBU-28 bombs to destroy underground bunkers, it will only make the flooding worse, directly affecting Tel Aviv's military vehicles on land.
+In the scenario where Israel decides to use US-made GBU-28 bombs to destroy underground bunkers, it will only make the flooding situation worse, directly affecting Tel Aviv's military vehicles on land.

 Open-source maps show that Hamas has at least 11 separate tunnel networks, some close to the sea.
-However, the actual number could be much larger, with Hamas claiming that the total length of the tunnels is around 500km.
+However, the actual number could be much larger, with Hamas claiming the total length of the tunnels is around 500km.

 Flooding from the sea has been used as a deterrent strategy for centuries.
 For example, during the Siege of Leyden in 1574 during the Dutch War of Independence, the Dutch destroyed the dikes on the Maas River, which blocked the North Sea, flooding the countryside and forcing the Spanish to retreat.